tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 **Table 2—uvm_tlm_sync_e enum Description**

+.. csv-table:: uvm_tlm_sync_e enum Description
+    :widths: 30, 70

-**Enum value Interpretation**
+    **Enum value**, **Interpretation**

-UVM_TLM_ACCEPTED:
-    Transaction has been accepted.
-Neither the transaction object, the phase nor the delay arguments have been modified.
+    UVM_TLM_ACCEPTED:, "Transaction has been accepted.
+Neither the transaction object, the phase nor the delay arguments have been modified."

-UVM_TLM_UPDATED:
-    Transaction has been modified.
-The transac tion object, the phase or the delay argu- ments may have been modified.
+    UVM_TLM_UPDATED:, "Transaction has been modified.
+The transac tion object, the phase or the delay arguments may have been modified."

-UVM_TLM_COMPLETED:
-    Transaction execution has completed.
+    UVM_TLM_COMPLETED:, "Transaction execution has completed.
 The transaction object, the phase or the delay arguments may have been modified.
-There will be no further transport calls asso- ciated with this transaction.
+There will be no further transport calls associated with this transaction."

 The P argument of nb_transport_fw and nb_transport_bw represents the transaction phase.
 This can be a user-defined type that is specific